 The masterclass is offered to a group of maximum 14 mid-career professionals in conservation including conservators of cultural heritage, art historians, curators, collection manager, and conservation scientists.
 The selection is open to professionals working in museum/institutes that preserve wax-resin lined paintings and to other professionals active in researching into this subject.
 All applicants should have a good command of spoken English.
 Participants are expected to attend the whole programme.
 The selected participants will receive funding for economy travel and accommodation.

 Applicants should register by filling out the registration form.
 The documents to be submitted include:

 The selection of participants takes place through an open call issued on 14 October 2019.
-Application deadline is 25 January 2020.
+The application deadline is 25 January 2020.

 Applications will be reviewed by a commission.
 A short list of selected participants will be approved by the Getty Foundation.
-Successful traineers will be informed by 30 January 2020.
-We aim for a global representation.
+Successful trainees will be informed by 30 January 2020.
+We aim for global representation.